 Computers play a large role in the education of students today.
-With the rise of word processing, computers began to make inroads into the education environment but today it goes far beyond that.
+Word processing help bring computers into education byt they do so much more today just than writing up papers.
 Students use computers to do research, communicate with teachers and colleagues, and create multimedia presentations to name just a few.
 This makes purchasing a computer for the home or college student much more important, but how does one know what type of computer to buy?

 Before shopping for a computer, check with the school regarding any recommendations, requirements or restrictions there may be on student computers.
 Often times colleges will have recommended minimum computer specifications that can be helpful in narrowing down your search.
 Similarly, they may have a list of necessary applications that require specific hardware.
 All of this information will be very helpful during the shopping process.

 Desktops vs. Laptops

 The first decision that must be made regarding a student computer is whether to buy a desktop or a laptop system.
 Each have distinct advantages over the other.
-For most individuals in colleges, laptops will likely be more preferable whereas high school students can get with desktop computer systems although a laptop does have some flexibility that is useful.
+For most individuals in colleges, laptops will likely be more preferable whereas high school students can get by with desktop computer systems although a laptop does have some flexibility that is useful.

 Desktops have several key advantages over their portable counterparts.
 The biggest advantage of a desktop system is the price.
-A complete desktop system can cost as much as half as a comparable portable computer system.
-This is a huge factor for those students on a budget.
+A complete desktop system can cost as much as half as a comparable portable computer system but the gap is much smaller than it was in the past.
 The other key advantages to desktop computer systems are their features and lifespan.
 Most desktop computer systems have more powerful components giving them a longer functional lifespan than a laptop computer.
-A high-end system will likely survive a full four years of college, but a budget system might need replacement halfway through.
+A high-end system will likely survive a full four to five years of college, but a budget system might need replacement halfway through.
 That is an important thing to consider when looking at the costs of the systems.

 - Typically Less Expensive